Tire Rotation: How Often Should You Rotate Your Tires?

 Do not use an impact wrench for this task.
 It might lead to uneven torques and cause warping of the rotors.
 However, you may use them to get them started before using the torque wrench.

-The best way to do the lug nuts tightening is diagonally, as shown below.
+The best way to do the lug nuts tightening is diagonal, as shown below.
 This means tightening them in a star pattern for even tightening.
 Repeat the same for each tire until you are done with all the four of them.
 Replace the hubcaps back on the wheels.

 Step 8: Check the Pressure